uwdb/website/projects/hypdb/index.markdown

 the query into an unbiased query that correctly performs the hypothesis test that the analyst had in mind.
 The rewritten queries compute causal effect or the effect of hypothetical interventions.
 At the core of our framework lies the ability to find confounding variables.
 HypDB can be used to detect algorithmic unfairness post factum and the obtained insights go beyond state of the art e.g., Fairtest.
-Our system can be used as an adhoc analysis along with OLAP data-cubes to detect, resolve and explain bias interactively at query time.

 ### People
 **Postdoc**